mui/material-ui/docs/data/material/migration/migration-v4/troubleshooting.md

 export default App;
 ```

-You can fix by moving `useStyles` inside another component so that it is called under `<ThemeProvider>`.
+You can fix this by moving `useStyles` inside another component so that it is called under `<ThemeProvider>`:

 ```js
 // ...imports